gvegayon/appliedsnar/docs/part-01-04-ergms.md

 `asNetwork(simplify(ig_year1_111))`
 `ig_year1_111 %>% simplify %>% asNetwork`

-A problem that we have on this data is the fact that some vertices have missing values in the variables `hispanic`, `female1`, and `eversmk1`.
-For now, we will proceed by imputing values based on the avareges:
+A problem that we have with this data is the fact that some vertices have missing values in the variables `hispanic`, `female1`, and `eversmk1`.
+For now, we will proceed by imputing values based on the averages:

 ```r